petermchale/yeast_bioinformatics/README.md

 # yeast_bioinformatics
-Bioinformatic analysis of transcription factor binding, nucleosome positioning, and histone modifications
+Bioinformatic analysis of transcription factor binding and nucleosome positioning in yeast.